Skip to content

 Biography

 Under his leadership, Clemson has raised the bar in academics, admissions, enrollment, retention rates, graduation rates, research and diversity.
-Clements has also led the way in helping to raise more than $2.5 billion in private funds during his career, including more than $1.7 billion since he arrived at Clemson.
+Clements has also led the way in helping to raise more than $2.5 billion in private funds during his career, including nearly $2 billion since he arrived at Clemson, resulting in record-breaking fundraising every year.

 Clements is a nationally recognized leader in higher education who has served as president of a university in three different athletic conferences, Big East Conference, Big 12 Conference and Atlantic Coast Conference, where he served as the 2016-17 Chair of the ACC Council of Presidents.
 He currently serves as one of eleven members of the College Football Playoff Board of Managers.